AmiraliZandirad/instagram_bot/README.md

 # Bot Remover 🤖

 Please note that the user is responsible for using this robot.
-To use this, you must have a selenium module installed....
+To use this, you must have a selenium module installed....🌊

 ## Installation 📩